 As with all Innisfree products, the eye cream belongs within a dedicated skin care line, this one boasting Jeju enriched botanical actives, it’s objective being the reduction of the 9 signs of aging.
 All items are similarly presented in distinctive wine coloured packaging.
 The eye cream is my first choice from within this range.

 The cream itself is quite firm which makes it easy to dispense and apply.
 Only the smallest amount is required so the 30ml container should last several months, even with morning and evening use.
 This puts the AUD$63.00 price tag into perspective (around $10 a month with a.m. and p.m. application).
 The smell is so minor that I don’t even notice it.
-As far as hygiene goes, the packaging is not ideal with a large opening with screw top lid protection, but fairly standard in terms of eye creams with sufficient preservatives to keep bacteria from forming.
+As far as hygiene goes, the packaging is not ideal with a large opening with screw top lid protection, but fairly standard with sufficient preservatives to keep bacteria from forming.